Why It Works

 For my marinade, I knew that I'd want a mix of many of these ingredients, but there was simply too huge a range to start out with.
 So I began by making some broad strokes, testing out some basic styles I've seen in books and around the internet.
 After a few tests, I eliminated those liquid ones that seemed too similar to fajita marinades to me.
 I then eliminated those that were too heavy on oil and fresh aromatics, like garlic and herbs.
 Those ingredients were welcome, but I wanted the backbone of my marinade to be much more robust, like the El Torito version I was used to.
 Dried chiles was where I would begin.

-I've tested and written extensively about how to get the best flavor out of your chiles, and my near-universal recommendation is to ditch the chili powder in lieu of whole dried chiles, which pretty much always have vastly superior flavor.
+I've tested and written extensively about how to get the best flavor out of your chiles, and my near-universal recommendation is to ditch the chile powder in lieu of whole dried chiles, which pretty much always have vastly superior flavor.

 I've also recommended toasting whole chiles in the microwave to enhance their flavor, and that works well in this recipe, too.
 All it takes is about 15 seconds on a microwave-safe plate for dried chiles to become toasty and pliable.